 Who doesn’t love a bit of peri peri chicken?
 Well this place is Nando’s on crack – easily the best chicken in London right now.
 The sides, like African rice filled with crispy chicken skin, peas and chorizo, are pretty special too.
 A warm pastel de nata for pud is a must.

 Charlie’s at Brown’s

-That Adam Byatt (owns Michelin starred Trinity in Clapham) is a bloody good chef so it’s great news he’s taken over the restaurant space in Brown’s hotel in Mayfair.
-Charlie’s serves simple and classic dishes like this smoked salmon sliced tableside – a MUST.
+That Adam Byatt (owns Michelin-starred Trinity in Clapham) is a bloody good chef so it’s great news he’s taken over the restaurant space in Brown’s hotel in Mayfair.
+Charlie’s serves simple and classic dishes like this smoked salmon sliced tableside – a MUST order.

 The Dining Room at The Ned